TokynBlast/Potater/README.md

 And WiFi gets the IP of the WiFi, and selects the first one.

 <h2>Bug Reporting</h2>
 There are many possible bugs.
 This isn't a v1 program.
-It is a v0.2.0 program.<br>
+It is a v0.2 program.<br>
-Anything that doesn't work as expected, report to:
+Anything that doesn't work as expected, report to: <a href='https://github.com/TokynBlast/Javus/issues'>Gihub Javus Issues</a>

-<sub>This was made, to learn Java.</sub>
+<sub>The original purpose of this was to learn Java.</sub>